inno-devops-labs/F23-core-course-labs/app_go/README.md

 ## Features

-- Configuration of the application is managed in the `config.py`
-    - The following environmental variables can be changed
+- The following environmental variables can be changed to configure the application
-        - `CLOCK_TZ` - timezone to display.
-Shows Europe/Moscow by default.
     - `HOST` - host to listen.
-Defaulted to `0.0.0.0` to accept all requests.
+Defaulted to `:8080` to accept all requests.
-        - `FORMAT` - default format to display datetime in.
+    - `DEFAULT_REDIRECT_URL` - fallback redirect URL which will be used in case if the client has not provided the `q` parameter.

 ## Installation